 Social factors that increase injury risk

-Parachute recognizes that parents who live in low-income housing may not be able to control their environment to install safety features such as window guards or buy necessary products, such as stair gates, to decrease hazards.
+Parachute recognizes that families who live in low-income housing may not be able to control their environment to install safety features such as window guards or buy necessary products, such as stair gates, to decrease hazards.
 We decrease rates of injury when we improve people’s access to health services, education, employment income, quality housing and improved social environments.
 Efforts to improve policies, such as banning baby walkers with wheels, are also effective in reducing or eliminating injuries for all children.

 The child fall prevention scenario images on this page can be downloaded from the resource link below.